ava-labs/avalanche-docs/docs/nodes/maintain/setting-up-node-monitoring.md

 ...
 ```

-This will download the latest versions of the dashboards from GitHub and provision Grafana to load them, as well as defining Prometheus as a datasource.
+This will download the latest versions of the dashboards from GitHub and
+provision Grafana to load them, as well as defining Prometheus as a data source.
 It may take up to 30 seconds for the dashboards to show up.
-In your browser, go to: `http://your-node-host-ip:3000/dashboards`.
-You should see 7 Avalanche dashboards:
+In your browser, go
+to: `http://your-node-host-ip:3000/dashboards`.
+You should see 7 Avalanche
+dashboards:

 ![Imported dashboards](/img/monitoring-01-dashboards.png)